in , , , , , , , , , , , ,

 In recent years, China’s involvement in financing major Nigerian projects has been a subject of both hope and frustration.
 While the partnership between the two nations has brought about significant infrastructural developments, there’s a growing concern about China’s reluctance to continue lending and its effects on Nigerian communities.

-One of the most notable instances of this impact can be seen in the story of Clever Amada, a rice farmer in State.
-Clever, like many other farmers in the region, faces the daunting task of traveling to neighboring states, such as and , to access private mills for processing his rice.
+One of the most notable instances of this impact can be seen in the story of Clever Amada, a rice farmer in Bayelsa State.
+Clever, like many other farmers in the region, faces the daunting task of traveling to neighboring states, such as Delta and Ebonyi, to access private mills for processing his rice.
 This situation could have been vastly different if a promising project initiated by the Muhammadu Buhari administration in 2016 had materialized.

 But the issue extends far beyond individual farmers.
 It affects entire communities and, in some cases, the entire country.
 Across Nigeria, there is a notable absence of standard rice milling plants, leading to increased stress for rice farmers and processors alike.
 Helen Bimalayegha, another rice farmer in the South-south state, echoed Clever’s sentiments.
 She emphasized the need for accessible milling facilities to ease the challenges faced by rice producers.

-The consequences of China's reluctance to lend extend beyond rice farming.
+The consequences of China’s reluctance to lend extend beyond rice farming.
 Nigeria has witnessed the stalling of critical projects in recent years.
-Two major railway projects, the $5.3 billion Ibadan to railway and the $3 billion reconstruction of a 1,000-kilometer rail line between Port Harcourt and Maiduguri, have been significantly affected.
-Nigeria's contribution of 15 percent of the couldn't push these projects forward without China's promised 85 percent.
+Two major railway projects, the $5.3 billion Ibadan to Kano railway and the $3 billion reconstruction of a 1,000-kilometer rail line between Port Harcourt and Maiduguri, have been significantly affected.
+Nigeria’s contribution of 15 percent of the project funding couldn’t push these projects forward without China’s promised 85 percent.

 Even projects like the Abuja light rail project, which received initial Chinese funding, faced delays and challenges.
 The promised funding of $157 million for this project remained elusive for years, raising questions about China’s commitment to financing infrastructure projects in Nigeria.

-So, what's driving China's scaled-back lending to African nations?
-While the Chinese Embassy in Abuja has remained tight-lipped on the official reasons, analysts suggest a shift in China's approach to .
+So, what’s driving China’s scaled-back lending to African nations?
+While the Chinese Embassy in Abuja has remained tight-lipped on the official reasons, analysts suggest a shift in China’s approach to infrastructure finance.
 Chinese authorities seem to be seeking greater control over these investments, leading to loans on a smaller and more manageable scale.

-The impact of the COVID-19 pandemic and the war in Ukraine has further exacerbated the debt problem in sub-Saharan .
-The region's total external debt ballooned to $700 billion in 2020, nearly doubling in just eight years.
+The impact of the COVID-19 pandemic and the war in Ukraine has further exacerbated the debt problem in sub-Saharan Africa.
+The region’s total external debt ballooned to $700 billion in 2020, nearly doubling in just eight years.
 Official creditors, including multilateral lenders, governments, and government agencies, now hold a significant portion of this debt.

-In August 2022, the Chinese government made by forgiving 23 loans to 17 African countries, totaling over $3.4 billion.
+In August 2022, the Chinese government made headlines by forgiving 23 loans to 17 African countries, totaling over $3.4 billion.
 While some African nations have struggled to meet their obligations to China, Nigeria has managed to do so, earning a waiver of $1,740 for its prompt payments to the Exim Bank of China as of December 2020.

 As the various projects stall, communities across Nigeria are feeling the impact on their livelihoods.
 For instance, rice farmers like Comfort Sunday in Abuja struggle with the lack of accessible milling facilities.
 The manual parboiling process is not only time-consuming but also costly.
 In a country where access to modern processing technologies remains limited, the success of the local rice industry hinges on projects like the abandoned rice processing plants.